-efm oam This command enables reporting of critical event or dying gasp.
-Use the no form to critical-link-event disable this function.
+efm oam This command enables reporting of critical events.
+Use the no form to disable this critical-link-event function.

-[no] efm oam critical-link-event {critical-event | dying-gasp} critical-event - If a critical event occurs, the local OAM entity (this switch) indicates this to its peer by setting the appropriate flag in the next OAMPDU to be sent and stores this information in its OAM event log.
+[no] efm oam critical-link-event {critical-event}

+critical-event - If a critical event occurs, the local OAM entity (this switch) indicates this to its peer by setting the appropriate flag in the next OAMPDU to be sent and stores this information in its OAM event log.